premium feature crown icon

 Hints

-4. is created in place of bright fringes
+4. It is created at the bright fringes.

 Subtopic: Superposition Principle |